 Personal Property Administrator

-The Fleet Services Division is searching for a seasoned professional to serve as an Personal Property Administrator 1.
-As the Fleet Services Administrator I, you will be involved in daily interaction with the organization at all levels as well as external contacts.
-The successful candidate for this role will be a self-starter who has excellent interpersonal skills, keen attention to detail, ability to work in a fast-paced environment, a solid background in providing high level administrative support, and are comfortable managing assignments/projects independently.
+The Fleet Services Division is searching for a highly customer focused administrative professional who thrives in a challenging fast paced environment and can orchestrate multiple activities at once to accomplish a goal.
+As the Personal Property Administrator (Administrator I), you will be involved in daily interaction with the organization at all levels as well as external contacts.
+Our ideal candidate will be known for providing excellent service to internal and external customers who establishes and maintains positive relationships with county employees, vendors, and coworkers!
+A successful candidate is a self-starter who has excellent interpersonal skills, keen attention to detail, ability to work in a fast-paced environment, a solid background in providing high level administrative support, and are comfortable managing assignments/projects independently.

 This recruitment may be used to fill any vacancies in this classification for up to one year.

 SCOPE OF JOB DUTIES: The successful candidate, at a minimum, will demonstrate skill or ability to:

 - Provide excellent customer service, day-to-day program policy direction, and ensure program compliance with policies and procedures.

 - Interpret and explain King County policy to client agencies, including relevant state, federal and local laws to the public.

 - Track and maintain complex data from multiple sources.